ClaytonJaksha/Lab1/README.md

 ## Objective and Purpose
 ### Objective

 The objective of this lab is to produce a simple calculator in assemply code that can read a series of instructions programmed into ROM, perform the desired operations, and write the results to a location in RAM.
+The simple calculations must be addition, subtraction, multiplication, clearing, and ending.
 ### Purpose

 The purpose is to develop familiarity with the assembly instructions for the MSP430 family and to begin designing larger, more complex instruction sets.